meza/agent-docs/CodeQuality.md

 #### Localized Changes

 Changing one behavior does not require changes scattered across the codebase.
 Related code lives together.
 Coupling between distant parts is minimal.
 A change's blast radius is predictable.

+#### Single Owner for Shared Rules

+When a rule exists, it should have an owner.
+Scattering a rule across modules increases change blast radius and encourages inconsistent behavior.
+It turns simple changes into hunts and makes developers hesitant to modify code because they cannot see what else they might break.

+Scattered rule checks and repeated conditionals signal that the behavior is under-owned.
+The rule has a natural home, and other code depends on that single expression of truth rather than re-stating it.

 #### Incremental Evolution